SquilliamX/Foundry-Defi-Stablecoin/notes.md

 ## TIPS AND TRICKS

 run `forge fmt` to auto format your code.
+If you run `forge fmt` and it is not formatting the way you want, then go to you solidity extension (should be Nomic Foundation's Solidity), click settings, extension settings, and toggle the solidity formatter setting between prettier & forge to set the one you like more.
+Then when you save your code or run `forge fmt` it should format correctly.

 run `forge coverage` to see how many lines of code have been tested.